menlodoug/Election_Analysis/README.md

   - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.

 ## Challenge Overview
+We were provided data on an election in Colorado that featured 3 candidates, 3 counties, and 369,711 voters.
+Our challenge was to break down the votes by county and by candidate and to determine the winning candidate and the county with the largest turnout.

+We had to create a list of counties and a dictionary where county is the key and votes cast for each county were the values.
+Inside the with open() function, we had to create "if" statements to print out the voter turnout results.
+Results were added to the output file and the results printed to the command line.

 ## Challenge Summary
+Successfully completed the challenge, both in printing to the terminal and to the output file.